noamraph/nix-pills/pills/07-working-derivation.md

 declare -x system="x86_64-linux"
 ```

-Let\'s inspect those environment variables printed during the build
+Let's inspect those environment variables printed during the build
 process.

--   `$HOME` is not your home directory, and `/homeless-shelter` doesn\'t
+-   `$HOME` is not your home directory, and `/homeless-shelter` doesn't
     exist at all.
 We force packages not to depend on `$HOME` during the
     build process.